marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 }
 ```

-and this also requires us to change our original booleans as well from this:
+This also requires us to change our original booleans as well from this:

 ```Javascript
 function truthy(t, f) {